 |Then I partially painted the model in a neutral grey to see how the work had progressed.
 The work on the panel lines had paid off, just see the difference between the panel line of the nose section and that of the door.
 Biggest problem still remains the cockpit section with its shape problem and bad windows.
 I also have my doubts about the rather sharp kink of the bodywork over the rear wheels.
 I see a larger radius in photos of the real car.|

 I'm not planning to open up the engine cover to show the Ferrari engine.
 However, some comments on this task.
 Murray Dickinson reported that LC-2's Ferrari engine and gearbox were used in the 1984/1985 Ferrari 288 GTO.
 The Italeri 1/24 kit of the GTO (kit number 652) has a very nice engine/gearbox with strengthening ribs, turbos etc (Tamiya quality).
+You can see for yourself in Alan R's build report on Britmodeller.
 Alternatively the Fujimi model, kit number 8105 (Enthusiast Series) could be a source.
-This would give a good basis to work from.
+It seems either would give a good basis to work from.

 Fellow modeller Eric Verschuur reported more on the engine.
 According to one of his sources (a Haynes book), this engine started life as the Typo 105 V8 block as used in the Ferrari 308, which was converted by Abarth into a race engine for the LC2, and a modified version of this engine was then installed in the Ferrari 288 GTO.
 A quick comparison of some available photos show similarities and some large differences between the LC2 and GTO engines.
 One of the most striking are the inlet ducts.
 On the LC2, each cilinder bank is fed with air from the opposite turbo, with a small air box overhead the opposite cilinder head.
 On the 288 GTO, each cilinder bank is fed by air from the turbo on its own side, and the air boxes are rather different.
 Whether the LC2's gearbox was retained is unclear.
 Concerning the models, Eric commented that the Italeri model has the Ferrari F40 engine, which is incorrect.
 The Fujimi kit (EM22, later 8105) however has a correct and fully detailed engine.
 This model was reissued by Testors in the USA.